 The project was conceptualised by Klaus Biesenbach, then-director of MoMA PS1, New York, and Hans Ulrich Obrist, then co-director of London’s Serpentine Galleries, as an innovative group exhibition of “living sculptures” in purpose-built rooms.
 13 Rooms was originally commissioned by the Manchester International Festival in 2011 as 11 Rooms, and grew to 12 Rooms at the 2012 International Arts Festival Ruhrtriennale in Germany.

-13 Rooms featured a range of artists who incorporate performance into their practice; including iconic forerunners of performance art and younger artists working exclusively with live art.
+13 Rooms featured a range of artists who incorporate performance into their practice, including iconic forerunners of performance art and younger artists working exclusively with live art.
 Simon Fujiwara’s Future/Perfect, 2012, enlists athletic-bodied men to lie on tanning beds as they learn a foreign language via headphones; a kind of educational entertainment in which the viewer witnesses interior and exterior transformation.
-Damien Hirst’s Hans, Georg, 1992, consists of identical twins in front of two of his iconic spot paintings, the work continually altered with a rotating cast of twins.
+Damien Hirst’s Twins, 1992, consists of identical twins in front of two of his iconic spot paintings, the work continually altered with a rotating cast of twins.
 Joan Jonas’ 1970 work Mirror Check, in which a woman examines her own naked body via a handheld mirror, explores issues of spectatorship, gender and identity.
 In Laura Lima’s Man=flesh/Woman=flesh—FLAT, 1997, viewers had to crouch or lie down to see a performer with disability lit by a lamp, beneath a ceiling only 45 centimetres high.
 In Xu Zhen’s In Just a Blink of an Eye, 2005, a body floats mysteriously, as if defying physics, testing the limits of physical and cognitive possibilities.
 Explicitly positioning themselves as the artwork in Coexisting, 2013, Clark Beaumont spent the exhibition on a plinth slightly too small for two people to comfortably occupy, reflecting the challenges of navigating a collaborative artistic practice.

 born 1967 in Bergisch Gladbach, Germany